 - Don’t Consume Marijuana in Public.
 You don’t need to be the one driving to face a marijuana DUI or similar charge.
 It’s illegal to smoke weed or otherwise consume cannabis in public.
 If you choose to use marijuana, only do so in a safe, private environment.

 Matthew Leyba – Criminal Defense Attorney

 If you’ve been arrested for a marijuana DUI in Washington, you need a criminal defense attorney that will fight for you.

 Matthew Leyba, head lawyer and founder of our law firm, oversees all our criminal defense cases.
 He lends his expert strategy and personal attention to all our DUI defenses.
 At Leyba Defense, we specialize in reducing or completely dismissing DUI charges against our clients.

 No matter what criminal charges you’re up against, we guarantee to give you the best criminal defense possible.
 We won’t rest until you are completely satisfied.
-You can contest your marijuana DUI arrest, and fight to keep your license and stay out of jail.
+You can contest your marijuana DUI arrest, fight to keep your license, and stay out of jail.
 Contact Matthew Leyba and Leyba PLCC and get your defense ready today!